AI4Finance-Foundation/FinRL/docs/source/examples/ExplainableFinRLAnEmpiricalApproach.rst

 where `F(\cdot)` denotes a DRL model, `\mathbf{x}^{\prime}` is a perturbed version of `\mathbf{x}`, say replacing all entries with zeros.
 It explains the relationship between a model's predictions in terms of its features.

-We use the integrated gradients to measure the feature weights \cite{pmlr-v70-sundararajan17a, tomsett2020sanity}.
+We use the integrated gradients to measure the feature weights.
-For a trained DRL agent,  the integrated gradient \cite{pmlr-v70-sundararajan17a} under policy `\pi` for the `k`-th feature of the `i`-th asset is defined as
+For a trained DRL agent,  the integrated gradient under policy `\pi` for the `k`-th feature of the `i`-th asset is defined as

 .. math::
     \begin{split}